ShouvinKichu/shouvinkichu/README.md

 <br>

-- 🔭 I’m currently working on  ML and AI
+- 🔭 I’m currently learning on  ML and AI
-- 🌱 I’m currently learning Full-stack
+- 🌱 I’m currently working Python Full-stack
 - 👯 I’m looking to collaborate on Projects
-- 🤔 I’m looking for help with Cloud and DevOps
-- 💬 Ask me about Python and web development
+- 💬 Ask me about Python and backend development
 - 📫 How to reach me: https://www.linkedin.com/in/shouvin/